composedbymax/Shader-Sandbox/README.md

 # GLSL Editor - Max Warren

-A browser-based GLSL (OpenGL Shading Language) editor for writing, testing, recording, and exporting or loading vertex and fragment shaders, as well as standalone .html animations.
-Users can interactively build shaders and preview them in real time using WebGL.
+A browser-based GLSL + WGSL editor for writing, testing, recording, and exporting or loading vertex and fragment shaders, as well as standalone .html animations.
+Users can interactively build shaders and preview them in real time using WebGL or WebGPU.

 [Go to App](https://max.wuaze.com/glsl)